joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

 Paragraphs have been made <u>**skim-compatible** 🤓, read headers and underlined part to get the **gist**</u>.

-#### Cause of Quest
+### Cause of Quest

-I have been a Yubikey user for some time, but the FIDO2 support was added in the later models.
+I have been a YubiKey user for some time, but the FIDO2 support was added in the later models.
 I started this 'quest' to experience and test the benefit of Passwordless logon, but also for my parents because they are becoming of age and <u>passwords, pins and secrets are **overwhelming**</u> them.
 Additionally more users around me could benefit from Passwordless login because that are simply not a fan (or capable) of remembering passwords.

 Personally I have been getting by with a **Password-vault**, but managing such a vault is not for everyone.
 I have observed <u>**users struggling** because of application complexity or human-error</u> by not being precise.